 Answer: The model described in part (b) is not a saturated model.
 There are two parameters in the model (i.e. the slope and intercept), but since we treat age continuously, the predictor variable has an infinite number of values.

+Total: 3

 Based on your regression model, what is the estimated mean LDL level among a population of 70 year old subjects?